-Chin filler may not sound as exciting as getting your lips or cheeks inflated, but according to injectors, the more and more people are requesting this facial augmentation.
-“Chin filler has increased in popularity, mainly due to the rise in facial contouring," says Dr. Jane Leonard, a qualified GP and cosmetic doctor.
+Chin filler may not sound as exciting as getting your lips or cheeks injected, but according to experts, more and more people are requesting this facial augmentation.
+“Chin filler has increased in popularity, mainly due to the rise in facial contouring," says Dr. Jane Leonard.
 "Optimizing the chin helps to create definition in the lower third of the face.
-When injected in combination with the cheeks and jawline, it can create the desirable heart-shaped face."
+When injected in combination with the cheeks and jawline fillers, it can create the desirable heart-shaped face."

 Keep reading to find out all there is to know about sculpting your chin.

-“Anyone who wants a better profile could consider chin filler,” notes Dr Cheung.
+Chin filler is an injection used to shape the chin and tighten the surrounding skin area.
+“Anyone who wants a better profile could consider chin filler,” notes Cheung.
 “We all lose some bone as we age, and as our jawbone shrinks, we start to notice jowls and saggy necks.
 Envision a collapsing tent pole—if we put the tent pole back into place, the tent will smooth out."

 Every chin filler treatment will be different depending on what new contour and shape you're trying to achieve.
 It also depends on your pain threshold; for some, it may feel painful and for others, it will just be uncomfortable (we wouldn't recommend having a treatment like this during your period, as your sensitivity to pain can be higher).
 If the filler is going deep, near to the bone, some injectors will use a topical numbing cream or nerve block injection to ensure the treatment is as comfortable as possible.

 As with any filler, you’re going to get a few temporary side effects that are worth knowing ahead of the treatment.
-“Risks are very low, but as with any filler there is a small risk of swelling and bruising for a few days afterward, tiny risk of lumpiness and a very tiny risk of injection into a blood vessel and skin damage secondary to this,” warns Dr. Jack.
+“Risks are very low, but as with any filler there is a small risk of swelling and bruising for a few days afterward, tiny risk of lumpiness and a very tiny risk of injection into a blood vessel and skin damage secondary to this,” warns Jack.

-Dr. Cheung says that if you’re prone to swelling, it could linger in the chin area a little longer than usual, “since the chin is the southernmost part of the face."
+Cheung says that if you’re prone to swelling, it could linger in the chin area a little longer than usual, “since the chin is the southernmost part of the face."